kayade/bankservice/README.md

 Bankservice

-This is a microservice that manages and processes all email related operations.
+This is a microservice that simulates a banking environment.
+Allowing users to do basic operations like withdrawal and deposit.

 This microservice is built with Java